Explaining how babies are made (and sex)

 So this is what I think…

 Most kids are curious about how babies are made when they are 4 or 5 years old.
-Some kids might be curious sooner than this, or even later.
-And some kids aren’t curious at all.
+Some kids might be curious sooner than this or even later.
+And some kids aren’t interested at all.
 Every child is different, and that’s okay!

 Now if you are feeling like this is too soon, I want to remind you that your child is going to hear about sex regardless of whether you talk or not.
 So isn’t it better that they get age-appropriate facts from you?
 Rather than the schoolyard version of events?
 Or even worse, they turn to the internet with their questions (and find porn instead)?